complexphp/complexphp/README.md

 	</html>

-Now, When We load **index.php** file it will give output like this :-
+Now, When we load **index.php** file it will give output like this :-

     <html><body><div class="myClass"></div></body></html>